kedro-org/kedro/docs/source/get_started/new_project.md

 ## Summary

-There are three ways to create a new project after you have [set up Kedro](install.md):

-* You can use `kedro new` to [create a basic Kedro project](#create-a-basic-project) containing project directories and basic code, which you can configure depending on the tooling you need, but otherwise empty to extend as you need.
+After you have [set up Kedro](install.md), you can use `kedro new` to create a basic Kedro project containing project directories and basic code, which you can configure depending on the tooling and example code you need.

-* You can use `kedro new` and [pass in a configuration file](#create-a-basic-project-from-a-configuration-file) to manually control project details such as the name, folder and package name.
+Alternatively, you can use `kedro new` and [pass in a configuration file](#create-a-basic-project-from-a-configuration-file) to manually control project details such as the name, folder and package name.
-* You can [create a Kedro project populated with starter code](#create-a-new-project-containing-starter-code) from the [range of Kedro starter projects](../starters/starters.md#list-of-official-starters) available.

 After you create a new project you need to navigate to its project folder and install its dependencies: `pip install -r requirements.txt`

-* **To run the project**, from the project folder type `kedro run`
+* **To run the project**: `kedro run`
-* **To visualise the project**, from the project folder type `kedro viz`
+* **To visualise the project**: `kedro viz`

 ### Where next?
 You have completed the section on Kedro project creation for new users.
 Here are some useful resources to learn more: